mywanuo/LINE_1_RACE_seq_analysis/README.md

 	./analyze_race_seq_flowcell2.py --inputdir processing_out_sabre/ --output flowcell2_output.tsv
 	```

 5. **Terminal sequences analysis**

 	Interesting information regarding composition of 3' terminus of analyzed reads can be obtained by looking at most 3'-end nucleotides.
 The script for such analysis is attached, which analyze 3'-end nucleotides in defined windows (for our analysis we chose 7 nucleotides).
+3'-ends are analyzed using R3 reads from [tailseeker](https://github.com/hyeshik/tailseeker) output.

-	To run the script:
+	To run the script type in the terminal:

 	```
 	./analyze_terminal_nucleotides.py --inputdir processing_out_sabre/ --output flowcell2_terminal_nucleotides.tsv --window 7
 	```

 6. **Statistical analysis, plots**